-1. Execute dd with the status=progress argument for real-time updates.
+1. Run the dd command with the status=progress option to see real-time updates.

 $ sudo dd if=/dev/zero of=/dev/null status=progress